Give to the Applying Scientific Knowledge (ASK) Program

 We thank all of our donors for the contributions they have made to our program, providing our students with invaluable experiences during their undergraduate careers, and the opportunity to gain essential skills and knowledge, helping them to achieve their career goals.

 Gifts to the ASK Program can be large or small.
-Your gift to the ASK Program will provide funding for student project supplies, student summer fellowship stipend, as well as program personnel and programming needs to maintain and continue this essential student experience.
-Gifts can be annual gifts, one-time gifts, multi-year pledges, planned-gifts within your will or estate plans or, a combination of any of the aforementioned.
+Your gift to the ASK Program will provide funding for student project supplies, and a student summer fellowship stipend, as well as program personnel and programming needs to maintain and continue this essential student experience.
+Gifts can be annual gifts, one-time gifts, multi-year pledges, planned gifts within your will or estate plans or, a combination of any of the aforementioned.

 Ways gifts can enrich the ASK Program:

 - $500—Provides supply money for one summer student fellowship

 - $2,500—Funds one team project

 - $4,000—Funds one student summer fellowship with student stipend and supply money